strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am a theoretical physicist exploring the boundaries of the Standard Model of particle physics and the Lambda cold dark matter model of cosmology.
-My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and intepretable Artificial Intelligence.
+My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and interpretable Artificial Intelligence.